Your stepsClick on the steps to expand or collapse. Expand All Steps (+)

 When conducting research for the literature review, you should put some thought into where and how you will search.

-For help on how to conduct research, see Conduct research
+For help on how to conduct research, see Conducting research and note taking (PDF).

 C. Evaluate sources for alignment with your topic